Meet Our Specialist Surgeon

 Dr Michael Hatzifotis

-Over the past 10 years, Dr Hatzifotis has visited many Hospitals throughout the United States, Europe, New Zealand and Australia and has continued to develop and improve his practice and techniques to provide his patients with the most current and up to date advances in Metabolic and Weightloss Surgery.
+Over the past 20 years, Dr Hatzifotis has continued to develop and improve his practice and techniques to provide his patients with the most current and up to date advances in Metabolic and Weight loss Surgery as well as Gastro-Intestinal and General Surgery.

-Since 2017, Dr Hatzifotis has been a Committee Board Member of the Australian and New Zealand Metabolic & Obesity Surgery Society (ANZMOSS), to ensure the highest of standards are maintained in diagnosing and treating Obesity.
+Dr Hatzifotis also trains other doctors (as the Chair of Education & Training with ANZMOSS - Australian & New Zealand Metabolic & Obesity Surgery Society) to ensure the highest of standards are maintained.

 Qualifications